You want to translate ideas into action as quickly and productively as possible…and you need people to make this happen.

 Real progress needs all important factors on the table…the potentially thorny challenges as well as the positives.

 Our ‘transition labs’ get people together to explore the factors that impact the changes you want.
 We aim to get these positive and challenging forces out in the open and foster the courage to hold demanding conversations about the implications.
-An honest conversation is an important step.
+An honest conversation is an important first step.

 Solutions frequently come down to the ‘big three’.
 The need for: a clear mission that is understood and bought into by all; strong leadership committed to driving it through; the right culture, mindset and beliefs that underpin what you do and how you do it.